 The lack of an up-to-date, playing pitch strategy in West Berkshire undermines the Council's ability to make fully informed decisions on the future pitch provision in West Berkshire.

-Newbury Football Ground and Clubhouse is extensively used as a social venue for hire.
-It offers a low-cost licensed clubhouse facility and due to its location away from the central pubs and clubs of Newbury and being adjacent to a car park is popular with the older generations of the Newbury Community, particularly for 60th, 70th and 80th birthday parties as well as wakes, wedding receptions and christenings.
-It is also used by local groups for club and manager meetings.
-Bookings reduced in 2015 onwards after news reports of the Club's closure created uncertainty for those arranging events.
+Newbury Football Ground and clubhouse is extensively used as a social venue for hire.
+It offers a low-cost licensed clubhouse facility and, due to its location away from the central pubs and clubs of Newbury and being adjacent to a car park, is popular with the older generations of the Newbury community, particularly for 60th, 70th and 80th birthday parties as well as wakes, wedding and christening receptions.
+It is also used by local groups for club and manager/coach meetings.
+Bookings reduced in 2015 onwards after news reports of the club's closure created uncertainty for those arranging events.

 As well as having a key role in the community for football, Newbury Football Ground is also frequently used by the local community for both fundraising events and social events.
 For example the Jake Charity Day, Charity Match for Rory Rowbottom, Tahlia Luella’s Easter Family Fun, Will Pemberton Breast Charity Fundraising Night, Sandra Talman Charity Match and a series of non-published fundraising events for cancer charities have all used the Faraday Road Stadium free-of-charge and all raising significant amount of monies from within the local community.

 In February 2016, The Big Match announced they would hold their large-scale, annual charity football match at Newbury Football Ground in June 2016.
 The Big Match features a large cast of celebrities, ex-professional players and members of the public and raises money for The Brain Tumour Charity and Action for Children.
 Newbury Football Ground was selected to host The Big Match, even though that in past years has been held at Madejski Stadium in Reading.